stong1108/CLT-exponential-dist/README.md

 Sample Mean versus Theoretical Mean
 -----------------------------------

-The mean of the exponential distribution is given by $\frac{1}{\lambda}$.
-Given that $\lambda = 0.2$ for our study, the theoretical mean is equal to 5.
+The mean of the exponential distribution is given by 1/λ.
+Given that λ = 0.2 for our study, the theoretical mean is equal to 5.
 The histogram below shows the spread of 1000 sample means we simulated earlier.

 ``` r
 require(ggplot2)